 Further, use understandable PowerPoint icons to summarize and anchor data points, such that they draw direct attention to the viewer.
 Icons also provide easier readability to the case study template, as one can simply look for the icon to search for the required information.

 Presentation designing is not only an art but also a part of science.
 There are well-studied visual design principles, that raise your chances of success.

 - Visual Hierarchy: Use the principles of visual hierarchy, and create a contrast between the important information, and the background matter, to draw attention to the right material on the page

 - Professional Colors: Use color schemes that suit the environment and your pitch, to showcase your professionalism.
 It takes one wrong color, to create the impression of a sloppy firm.
 A good tip will be to use the monochromatic theme, which is a classic professional color scheme.

 - Engaging Visuals: You can load your pages with a plethora of information, believing that it will convince your audience.
 But an overload of text and numbers just disinterests the viewer, weakening your case.
 Hence use engaging visuals, images, icons, graphs, charts, etc., that keep your viewer interested and convey the information without stressing too much of their grey matter.

 While I have mentioned a general structure for case study examples in the previous section, some points should be remembered to create engaging content.

-Find below a multitude of attractive, and impactful case study examples in PowerPoint presentation templates that are ready to use, specifically for business professionals.
+Find below a multitude of attractive, and impactful case study PowerPoint templates that are ready to use, specifically for business professionals.

 Doing a case study is a delicate yet enormous task, which needs to be performed carefully, and comprehensively.
 You need to be well aware of the problem you are solving, and bring out the best solution possible for it.
-A good case study presentation template helps you to support your argument, and convince your audience.
-Following the tips mentioned above, you can create a sharp, professional, and complete case study presentation, which will give impact and strength to your analysis and argument.
+A good case study helps you to support your argument, and convince your audience.
+Following the tips mentioned above, you can create a sharp, professional, and complete case study for your business, which will give impact and strength to your analysis and argument.